Dwight-Studio/JArmEmu/README.md

 Currently, known limitations or differences with the real architecture:
 - Carry flag not updated when using the S condition on ASR and ROR
 - SWI instruction is not implemented
-- RRX as an instruction is not implemented

 ## Licence
 This project was created by Kévin "FoxYinx" TOLLEMER and Alexandre "Deleranax" LECONTE, students at INSA Rennes (independent